Weak limits for exploratory plots in the analysis of extremes

-In this case $ var (X_{ 1})$ exists and we obtain a Gaussian limit for the suitably normalized ME plots.
-The following assumption is essential to prove the limit.
-This is comparable to the Assumption \ref{assmp:QQ} that was required to obtain the weak limit of the QQ plot.
-As we discussed in Remark \ref{rem:conditionR} it is very difficult to check this condition in practice. \begin{Assumption} We say that $F$ satisfies condition $R^{ \prime }$ if
+In this case $ \operatorname{var} (X_{ 1}) < \infty$ exists and we obtain a Gaussian limit for the suitably normalized ME plots.
+The following assumption is essential.
+It is stronger than Assumption~\ref{assmpQQ} which was required to obtain the weak limit of the QQ plot.
+As we discussed in Remark~\ref{remconditionR}, it is quite difficult to check this assumption in practice. \begin{Assumption} $ F$ satisfies Assumption~\ref{assmpQQ}, and, moreover,